-The Commission approves all policies affecting the districts regarding the Dirt, Gravel, and Low-Volume Road Maintenance Program.
-The state-level staff consists of a program coordinator and support staff that provides oversight to the program.
+The Commission approves all policies affecting the districts regarding the Dirt, Gravel, and Low Volume Road Maintenance Program.
+The state-level staff consists of a program ecordinator manager and support staff that provides oversight to the program.

-2.2.1 Program Coordinator
+2.2.1 Program Coordinator Manager

-The Commission, through the program coordinator, is responsible for the administration of the program.
-Districts and Center staff are encouraged to contact the program coordinator for answers to administrative questions on topics such as: program policy interpretation; funding advances; replenishment requests; questions on state policies; questions on two-year spending requirements; questions about setting local policies; administrative issues regarding local projects; ombudsman issues - conflict resolution; and other general administrative issues.
+The Commission, through the program ecordinator manager, is responsible for the administration of the program.
+Districts and Center staff are encouraged to contact the program ecordinator manager for answers to administrative questions on topics such as: program policy interpretation, funding advances, replenishment requests, questions on state policies, questions on two-year spending requirements, questions about setting local policies, administrative issues regarding local projects, ombudsman issues - conflict resolution, and other general administrative issues.